temporalio/samples-php/README.md

 ## Specialized Samples

-We created a number of more complex samples to demonstrate complicate decision making of workflows.
+We created a number of more complex samples to demonstrate various decision making of workflows.

 ### File Processing
 [FileProcessing](https://github.com/temporalio/samples-php/tree/master/app/src/FileProcessing)